vdaas/vald/docs/tutorial/vald-agent-standalone-on-docker.md

-# Deploy Vald Agent on Docker
+# Vald Agent Standalone on Docker

 Vald is designed and implemented based on Cloud-Native architecture.
 However, there may be cases that want to use only Vald Agent without Kubernetes.